YoungShrank/ArtFont/README.md

 # ArtFont
-utils required when build a artistic glyph dataset
+utils required when building a artistic glyph dataset